If a dog is eating poop and throwing up, the potential causes vary. Let’s talk about the causes, solutions and risks of it.

 This will allow your dog to have more access to the charm.
 Let your dog sniff the joy, and then say, “leave it.”
 Repeat until your dog gets used to the command.

 Finally, once you’re satisfied with how your dog has learned to obey the “leave it” command, you can try it out on actual poop.

-You have to admit, once you start to understand the reasoning behind it all, it doesn’t seem like such a weird thing to do (for dogs, obviously).
+Once you start to understand the reasoning behind it, you must admit that it doesn’t seem like such a weird thing to do (for dogs, obviously).